samjonester/dotfiles/README.md

 - `spin.zsh`: Customizations that should only be applied to Spin environments.
 - `custom.zsh`: Customizations that should apply everywhere.
 This is the LAST file loaded, so any conflicting changes made here will override any previous files.

+#### Custom install
+`personal/install.sh` is a special case.
+It is run as part of the `install.sh` script, and should be where you put any customizations around initial setup and installation.
+For example, if you want to symlink a config from `personal` into your home directory, that's where you'd run that command.